adonisjs/legacy-docs/3.0/controllers.md

 1. The first part before the `dot(.)` is a reference to the controller file.
 Which is `UserController`.
 2. Second part is the reference to the method on the controller.
 Which is `index`.

-You can reference nested controllers using the directory separator `/`.
+You can also reference nested controllers using the directory separator `/`.

 ```javascript
 Route.get('/users', 'Admin/UserController.index')